Rohith04MVK/Brain-Tumor-Segmentation-And-Classification/README.md

 **TODO: Better readme**

 A project to classify and perform segmentation for Brain tumors in Brain MRI images.
-It is successfully able to classify if a person has tumor, or not, and locates the tumor if present.
+It is successfully able to classify if a person has a tumor, or not, and locates the tumor if present.

 ## Installation and Usage